-For departmental counselors, such as the English Department counselor or Chemistry & Biochemistry Department counselor, visit the department’s website or call Parent & Family Programs so that we can connect you.
+For departmental counselors, such as the English Department counselor or Chemistry & Biochemistry Department counselor, visit the department’s website or call the Parent & Family Association Helpline so that we can connect you.

 The nationally-renowned Honors Programs at UCLA provides students the organization and environment within which to pursue individual excellence.

 The Dashew Center for International Students and Scholars coordinates services and programs that are available to UCLA’s 5,400 international students.
 The Dashew Center advises students on immigration regulations, academic and personal adjustment to American life and offers programming to support and involve students in the UCLA community.